jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Create customer _POST_.md

 ## Scenario

 Press the *Add Customer* button in the customer list to create a customer.
-Complete the new customer form and press the *Create* button.&#x20;
+Complete the new customer form and press the *Create* button.

 ![Add new customer](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/xB26YdYV_JeG1GzllmXLh_rest-create.PNG "Add new customer")

 ### How does this work

-&#x20;A function to call the REST API's POST operation is configured, allowing the record to be created in the backend.
+A function to call the REST API's POST operation is configured, allowing the record to be created in the backend.
 The function is referenced in the `execute-entity` action on the form.
-The customer is created using the REST data provider with a create method (which creates the record in the local data provider with a temp\_id, calling the rest-create-customer function and providing the parameters for the data values to be created in the REST service.
-Specifying the id in the `ouputTransform` in the function enables the local data provider temp\_id to be automatically updated with the REST id once it is created in the datastore.&#x20;
+The customer is created using the REST data provider with a create method which creates the record in the local data provider with a temp\_id, calling the rest-create-customer function and providing the parameters for the data values to be created in the REST service.
+Specifying the id in the `ouputTransform` in the function enables the local data provider temp\_id to be automatically updated with the REST id once it is created in the datastore.

 :::hint{type="info"}
 This code sample builds upon the previous [List customers (GET)](<./List customers _GET_.md>) step, to develop a complete and functional solution.